AryaSethi23/AryaSethi23/README.md

 - 📄 Know about my experiences [https://flowcv.com/resume/khkoo07nm9](https://flowcv.com/resume/khkoo07nm9)

-- ⚡ Fun fact **Remember when you thought 1080p was the height of HD?
-Now we have 4K, 8K, and who knows what's next?
-It's like pixels are on a growth spurt!**
+- ⚡ Fun fact **Some pixel artists sneak tiny, humorous details into their work that are only visible at maximum zoom — a secret world of pixelated inside jokes!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">